The Anthos Ingress controller manages Compute Engine

 MultiClusterServiceresources must be deployed identically to the existing and new config cluster.
 Differences between them will result in the reconciliation of MCS and MCI resources that are different in the new config cluster.

 - Only a single config cluster is active at any time.
-Until the config cluster is changed, the MCI and MCS resources in the new config cluster will not impact LB resources.
+Until the config cluster is changed, the MCI and MCS resources in the new config cluster will not impact load balancer resources.

 To migrate the config cluster, run the following command: